Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-60-the-calm-and-the-storm.md

 "Thank you!" the Gaoian chirped, and inspected them with a well-practiced eye.

-"These are all in order, excellent… you’re applying to immigrate?"
+"These are all in order, excellent... you’re applying to immigrate?"

 "I am," Uthrug confirmed.

-"Okay… You’ll need to check in at the Dominion consulate no later than three days from now.
+"Okay...
+You’ll need to check in at the Dominion consulate no later than three days from now.
 This welcome package has all the details."
 The Gaoian reached down inside his booth and pushed a modest-sized folder full of information pamphlets across the desk.
 He stamped Uthrug’s papers, then paused in the middle of returning them. "...Ah.
-Just so you’re aware, you have arrived on an… *interesting* date."
+Just so you’re aware, you have arrived on an... *interesting* date."

 "How so?"
 Uthrug asked.

 "This is a Human colony, as I’m sure you’re aware.
-They have some cultural… *quirks.* Such as setting aside days specially to celebrate in silly ways.
+They have some cultural... *quirks.* Such as setting aside days specially to celebrate in silly ways.
 Today is something called *‘Halloween’* and you may find some of what you see confusing."

 "In what way?"
 Uthrug asked, thinking back to the impenetrably strange conversation he’d overheard in the array chamber.